Education For All: How Trellis Lives Out Its Mission with Tuition Assistance Benefits

-When I started as CEO of Trellis Company in 2021, I told the board my guiding principle would be to prioritize individual’s education with the goal of empowering families and improving communities.
+When I started as CEO of Trellis Company in 2021, I told the board that my guiding principle would be to prioritize individuals’ education to empower families and improve communities.

 For me, this priority starts close to home, with our own team members at Trellis.